al3xandru/karabiner-vim-mode-plus/README.md

 # Karabiner Vim Mode Plus

-A complex modification for [Karabiner Elements](https://karabiner-elements.pqrs.org/) that mimics [Vim's navigation](https://vim.fandom.com/wiki/Moving_around) throughout your entire Mac.
+A complex modification for [Karabiner Elements](https://karabiner-elements.pqrs.org/) that mimics [Vim’s navigation](https://vim.fandom.com/wiki/Moving_around) throughout your entire Mac.

 ## 1. So what do you get?